celestiaorg/docs/docs/developers/environment.md

 go version
 ```

-Output should be the version installed:
+The output should be the version installed:

 ```sh
 go version go1.18.2 linux/amd64